-This is a self-guided tour of the Douro, a region famous for its wines.
+This is a two centre, self-guided tour of the Douro, a region famous for its wines.
 The culture and scenery found along this route are both exceptional.

 The Douro is the famous river and wine area near Porto.
 The name means ‘of gold’ and when the sun is glowing the river does resemble a twisting golden chain as it winds through the narrow valley between the steep hills and terraced vineyards.
 The countryside above the river is exceptionally beautiful particularly in spring and autumn and this holiday will allow you to discover the best of the region.
 Stay in a converted Portuguese manor house (Quinta) and a typical village house – both have been beautifully restored to offer very comfortable accommodation to guests.
 Enjoy a boat trip along the Douro River to get a different view of the vineyard terraces and the Douro valley from the water.

 £825.00 per person based on 2 people sharing.